barreleye/barreleye/README.md

 ## What is Barreleye?

-Barreleye is an **open-source blockchain analytics tool** that's optimized for address-oriented queries (eg: who has what assets and where they came from).
+Barreleye is an open-source **entity-based blockchain analytics** tool.
+It can show what digital assets an entity has and trace back where they came from.

 Features:

-1. Address-focused analytics via REST API
+1. **Simple.** Easy to get started with on a single machine.
-1. Multi-chain support (Bitcoin, EVM)
+1. **Scalable.** Speed & scalability for demanding business use-cases.
-1. Easy to get started with on a single machine
+1. **Extendable.** Integrate into your own systems via REST API.
-1. Massive scalability for business use-cases
+1. **Multi-chain.** Supports Bitcoin and EVM-based networks.

 **Note:** This is an actively developed work-in-progress and not yet ready for production.
 Use at your own risk ⚠️